ianjchadwick/EC530_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/13345034/172022159-4764cc37-32cc-45ca-bbc4-3818820319f7.png)

 ### Patient Management
-These endpoints allow the users with the "doctor" role to manage their patients and to view their latest measurements and readings.
+These endpoints in doctor.py and views.py allow the users with the "doctor" role to manage their patients and to view their latest measurements and readings.

 #### /doctor
 - Shows a list of the current patients with the latest measurements/readings for each of the categories in alphabetical order by last name.
 If they do not have a measurement/reading for a particular type then it will display "No Measurement" for that type.
 Also has a link to the patient management endpoint where doctors can add or remove patients.